userwastoolong/userwastoolong/README.md

   i'm a HUUUGE gregor, johann and hohenheim fan
    ₊ ⊹ multishipper, i love rarepairs
-    heathgreg, rodtis and johannheim enthusiast i'll take this as an opportunity to warn that my carrd is very outdated, maybe one day i'll remake it
+    heathgreg, rodtis and johannheim enthusiast i'll take this as an opportunity to warn that my carrd is very outdated maybe one day i'll remake it
 </pre>
 <img src="https://media.tenor.com/ISfkPoT8rNAAAAAi/gregor-limbus.gif">
 </div>